theEmbeddedGeorge/theEmbeddedNewTestament.github.io/Hardware_Fundamentals/Power_Management.md

 - Gate unused clocks/peripherals; disable pull-ups that leak.
 - Quantify energy/event (uC per sensor read) to compare designs.

+---

+## 🧪 Guided Labs
+1) Power state measurement
+- Measure current consumption in different power states using a multimeter or power analyzer.

+2) Wake-up source testing
+- Test different wake-up sources and measure wake-up time and power consumption.

+## ✅ Check Yourself
+- How do you calculate the total power budget for your system?
+- When should you use deep sleep vs light sleep modes?

+## 🔗 Cross-links
+- `Hardware_Fundamentals/Clock_Management.md` for clock gating
+- `Hardware_Fundamentals/Watchdog_Timers.md` for wake-up sources

 ### **Key Concepts**
 - **Sleep Modes** - Different power states for energy conservation
 - **Wake-up Sources** - Events that bring system out of sleep